Flodapo/http_hyper-v_control/README.md

   1. The Hyper-V Host
   2. The "Clients" that call the HTTP Requests

+It is 90% Just a Python Script that does most of the Work so you need Python installed on the Hyper-V Host.

 I use it for Home Assistant but it works via HTTP GET so you can use it in many diffrent ways.
 It supports
   - Stoping a VM